Coryf65/Html_Canvas/README.md

 # Html_Canvas
 Leanrning more about using the HTML Canvas Element and using JS to control it

+## Docs

+See all the info here at the Mozilla Docs for [CanvasAPI](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

 ## What can it do ?

 - Provides a space for program-controlled drawing